 Projecting BitGym videos onto a nearby television creates an immersive and compelling exercise experience.

-To mirror exactly what’s on your iPhone or iPad to your HDTV over to an Apple TV, in this case, you need to enable Airplay Mirroring feature:
+To mirror what’s on your iPhone or iPad to your TV over to an Apple TV you need to enable Airplay Mirroring feature:

-- Again give rise to Control Center but this time just from here tap Airplay Mirroring icon .
+- Bring up the Control Center but this time just from here tap Airplay Mirroring icon .

-- From the list Select Your Apple TV or any other enabled Airplay Mirroring receiveryou would like to use.
-If an Airplay passcode popped up on your TV screen then just enter the passcode on your iPhone or iPad.
+- From the list select Your Apple TV or any other enabled Airplay Mirroring receiver you would like to use.
+If an Airplay passcode popped up on your TV screen then enter the passcode on your iPhone or iPad.

 - Once the AirPlay Mirroring is enabled, your iOS device screen will be mirrored on your Apple TV.
 I would like to mention that any media player has an Airplay Mirroring icon beside his playback you could simply use it since Airplay Mirroring is enabled on your iOS device.

 If the “AirPlay” icon is not visible in Control Center or you see a "Looking for Apple TV" message be sure that the Apple TV is online and active and on the same Wi-Fi network as your mobile device.
 To check the Wi-Fi network on your Apple TV:

 - Settings > General> Network (2nd or 3rd generation).

 - Enable AirPlay on Apple TV: Settings > AirPlay.

 Keep in mind that AirPlay requires a strong wireless signal or else playback can be choppy or low quality.
 Try to ensure your wireless router, phone/tablet and television are as close together as possible without large metal objects (girders, metal floors/ceilings)